OGMA: History

+Operations

 In 1993, OGMA became a Rolls-Royce Authorised Maintenance Center for the T56, AE 2100 and AE 3007A engines and, five years later, became an Authorised Maintenance Center for Embraer ERJ 145 aircraft.
 Since 1994 OGMA has manufactured most of the Pilatus PC-12's major structural components, including fuselage, wings, cargo and passenger doors, flaps, ailerons, rudder and wiring harnesses.

 In 2001, the company was contracted for repairs and modifications to 40 F-16 aircraft belonging to the Portuguese Air Force.
 In 2004, OGMA was privatised, and its ownership distributed between Embraer and EMPORDEF.
 On July 10, 2006, OGMA inaugurated the Executive Jets Center, created to improve the maintenance services of the Embraer Legacy 600 and future business jets developed by Embraer.

-Since 2013, OGMA has been involved in the Embraer KC-390's development program, including central fuselage manufacturing, fairing, metallic alloys, composite materials and elevons.
+Since 2013, OGMA has been involved in the Embraer C-390 Millennium development program, being responsible for the fabrication of several parts for the aircraft, including the center fuselage, fairing, metallic alloys, composite materials, elevons, assembly of the sponsons, the landing gears, rear wing elevators, and parts of the rudders.
+It is also responsible for the assembly of various standard NATO equipment for the Portuguese Air Force C-390s.
 OGMA participated in the initial phase of the aircraft's development and assumed responsibility for supply chain development and management, primarily relying upon Portuguese companies.

 In 2016, OGMA recorded a sales volume of 195.4 million Euros and a profit of 10.1 million Euros.
-In 2019, the company appointed Alexandre Solis as Chief Executive Officer.
+In 2019, the company appointed Alexandre Solis as chief executive officer.
 In 2017, aircraft maintenance, repair and overhaul services accounted for about 70% of OGMA's total business volume.
-As of 2013, OGMA serviced approximately 40 clients from 70 countries.